 Stillness, Movement, and Awareness = The Hero’s Journey

-A straightforward way to break down The Hero’s Journey pattern is to divide it into three phases “awakening, transforming, and inspiring.”
+One way to break down The Hero’s Journey pattern is to divide it into three phases: “awakening, transforming, and inspiring.”
 These phases revolve, intertwine, and overlap.
 We’ll find this pattern in our own lives if we look closely.
 It’s not a one-time event but a pattern of cycles again and again.